 October 9 - 15

-We are delighted that the STILL PARENTS project won the 'Going the Extra Mile' category at the recent Kids in Museums awards ceremony.
+In October 2020 STILL PARENTS project won the 'Going the Extra Mile' category at the recent Kids in Museums awards ceremony.
 There were 400 nominations from all over the world!

 STILL PARENTS has moved online!